stacks-network/stacks-core/NFT_USE_CASE.md

 node ./deposit_nft.js 3
 ```
 Verify that the transaction is acknowledged in the next few blocks of the L1 chain.
-After the transaction is confirmed on the L1, you also may want to verify that the asset was successfully deposited
+After the transaction is confirmed in an anchored block on the L1 (this means it is included in an explicitly
+numbered block in the Clarinet console), you also may want to verify that the asset was successfully deposited
 on the hyperchain by grepping for the deposit transaction ID.
 ```
-docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "67cfd6220ed01c3aca3912c8f1ff55d374e5b3acadb3b995836ae913108e0514"
+docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "8d042c14323cfd9d31e121cc48c2c641a8db01dce19a0f6dd531eb33689dff44"
 ```
 Look for a line like:
 ```